awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 If, at the end of your probation period, the complaint rate for your account remains above 0\.5%, we will suspend your Amazon SES account\.

-If you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+If you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
 In your email, describe the changes you implemented\.
 If we agree that the changes will reduce your complaint rate, we will adjust our calculations to only consider complaints received after your changes were implemented\.

 ### If your account is suspended<a name="reputationdashboard-complaint-suspended"></a>

 You can appeal this suspension; see the [Enforcement FAQ](e-faq.md#sp-q6) for more information\.

-When you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+When you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue does not occur again\.
 We will consider your appeal and change the status of your account if necessary\.

 ## Anti\-Spam Organization Notification<a name="reputationdashboard-antispamorg"></a>